Midsumma Pride March

 - Marching Route: Proceeds down Fitzroy St and ends in Catani Gardens, St Kilda - see above map.

-- End of March: Marchers will turn right and enter Catani Gardens via the pedestrian crossing.
-Vehicles will turn right onto Beaconsfield Parade.
+- End of March: Marchers will turn right into Acland St then enter Catani Gardens via the pedestrian crossing.
+Vehicles will turn right onto Beaconsfield Parade at the pedestrian crossing.

 Maps - Getting There